EdgelessPE/ept/doc/en/nep/definition/2-context.md

 ## Built-in Variables
 Built-in variables available in step fields.
 Note that when used in non-conditional fields, you need to use the template syntax, see [Built-in Variables](/nep/workflow/2-context.html#built-in-variables) for details.

-The "Permission Level" field indicates the [permission](/nep/ability/1-permission) level required for the path corresponding to this built-in variable when accessed.
+The "Permission Level" field indicates the [permission](/nep/ability/1-permission) level required for the corresponding path of this built-in variable when accessed.
 ### ExitCode
 :::warning
 By default, the workflow will be executed in [strict mode](/nep/definition/1-package#strict), so you need to explicitly declare to turn off strict mode in `package.toml` before you can use this built-in variable normally.